anvetsu/reo/docs/viz.md

 Motto has built-in visualization facilities that enable you to present results of data analysis in an appealing manner.

-The following example shows how to graphically view the projects returns from an investment over the next 20 years:
+The following program shows how to graphically view the projected returns from an investment over 20 years:

 ```lisp
 principal: 10000